Holidays

 Cooking Class Cutting Thanksgiving Cookie Dough

-Gradually blend the dry ingredients into the wet mixture.
-Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 12-15 minutes.
-These Thanksgiving cookies offer a soft, spiced flavor typical of the season.
-They are also a great option for Christmas cookies!
+Blend the dry ingredients into the wet mixture a little at a time.
+Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 12–15 minutes.
+You’ll end up with soft, spiced Thanksgiving cookies that feel right at home on a dessert table.

 2. Maple Pecan Cookies